 Many cat parents have routines set when it comes to feeding their kitties.
 What they feed, when they feed, how they feed.
 But a lot of what could be considered common practice is actually wrong.
-Many cat parents make a few common mistakes when it comes serving up supper.
+There are a few common mistakes when it comes to serving up supper.

 So what’s the best way to feed a cat?
 And we don’t mean what you feed – that’s a whole other issue – we actually mean how.

 The Best Way to Feed a Cat

 When it comes to cats who eat kibble, lots of pet parents free-feed.
 Raw feeders don’t usually take this approach, as it isn’t a good idea to just leave raw food sitting out for long periods of time.
 It is, however, easy to pour some dry food into a bowl on the counter or floor and allow your cat to eat at their leisure.

 But there are a few issues with this.